mukund-kri/fastify-tutorial/04.basic_rest_api/CHAPTER.md

 }
 ```

-This should create a new book and return the following JSON:
+Should create a new book and return the following JSON:

 ```json
 {